ReScience/rescience.github.io/ten-years.md

 the one you wrote for your article ?
 This is this code we want to put to the test.

-**Is that ok to submit an article stating I cannot reproduce my results?**
+**Is it ok to submit an article stating I cannot reproduce my results?**
 Yes.
 We actually expect this case to correspond to the majority of situations.
 There are many possible reasons and we're interested in knowing the exact reasons that prevented you from getting your original results.

-**Is that ok to submit a one page article stating everything ran fine?**
+**Is it ok to submit a one page article stating everything ran fine?**
 Yes.
-But you'll need to give us some details on how you made it (what language, what os, how are you sure you get the same results, etc.).
-This will serve for a study on what are the *best* languages for reproducibility.
+But you'll need to give us some details on how you did it (what language, what OS, how are you sure you get the same results, etc.).
+This will serve for a study on what are the *best* languages, libraries, and tools for reproducibility.

 ## Resources